Femoral artery pseudoaneurysm

 Ultrasound is the quickest and best modality for assessment.
-Due to the turbulent forward and backwards flow, a characteristic yin-yang sign may be seen on colour flow while a "to and fro" pattern may be seen with pulsed Doppler.
-Ultrasound can also be used for probe compression (ultrasound guided compression) with real time feedback of the thrombosing pseudoaneurysm.
+Due to the turbulent forward and backwards flow, a characteristic yin-yang sign may be seen on color flow while a "to-and-fro" pattern may be seen with pulsed Doppler.
+Ultrasound can also be used for therapeutic probe compression (ultrasound-guided compression), providing real-time feedback of the thrombosing pseudoaneurysm.

 Unenhanced CT scans may demonstrate a low-attenuation rounded structure arising from the donor artery.
-Intermediate or high attenuation (haemorrhage) adjacent to the pseudoaneurysm may been seen and indicates pseudoaneurysmal rupture, which may vary in attenuation dependent on being chronic or acute.
-The pseudoaneurysmal wall is usually smooth and well defined except in a mycotic pseudoaneurysm, where the wall can be thickened, irregular, or ill-defined.
+Intermediate or high attenuation (hemorrhage) adjacent to the pseudoaneurysm may be seen and indicates rupture, which may vary in attenuation dependent on being chronic or acute.
+The pseudoaneurysm wall is usually smooth and well-defined except in a mycotic pseudoaneurysm, where the wall can be thickened, irregular, or ill-defined.

-May demonstrate a contrast filled sac.
-However, the entire pseudoaneurysm, however, may not fill with contrast material.
-If a low-attenuation area remains within the pseudoaneurysm, it usually indicates partial thrombosis 2.
-A communication with a donor artery adjacent to the pseudoaneurysm can usually be seen.
+CT angiography may demonstrate a contrast-filled sac.
+The non-enhancing low-attenuation area within the pseudoaneurysm sac indicates partial thrombosis 2.
+Communication with a donor artery adjacent to the pseudoaneurysm can usually be seen.

 Treatment and prognosis

 At the time of writing, the success rate of thrombin injection (89-96%) is considered to be much higher than with compression (74-78%) 1-4.